JanethL/TaskManagerBot/README.md

 <img src= "./readme/23.png" width="400">

 Your Slack app is ready!
-It'll query your Airtable for user_ids to send users a private message in the #general channel every Monday at 8:00 am PST.
+It'll query your Airtable for `user_id` to send users a private message in the #general channel every Monday at 8:00 am PST.

 # Dive into the Code

 # getmembers command

-When a user type's /cmd getmembers a webhook on Standard Library is triggered.
+When a user type's `/cmd getmembers` a webhook on Standard Library is triggered.
 To open up the file for the command navigate through the `/functions/slack/command` folders and select `/getmembers.js` file:

 ``` Javascript
 const lib = require('lib')({